 In this Elseworlds series, Saturn Girl is once again a founding member of Legion and very similar to the Saturn Girl of main reality.
 The biggest difference is that she is dating Cosmic Boy rather than Lightning Lad.

 The Dark Knight Strikes Again

-An unusual version of Saturn Girl appears in the form of a young precognitive girl who is befriended by Catgirl.
-She goes by the name Saturn Girl "on account of she's not born yet."
-Though she wears Saturn Girl's trademark red skirt costume, she has huge pink eyes and black hair instead of blonde.
+In this Elseworlds story that took place in the 21st century, an unusual (and implied ancestral) version of Saturn Girl appeared in the form of a young precognitive girl who is befriended by Catgirl.
+This girl could see very far into the future and went by the name Saturn Girl "on account of she's not born yet."
+It is possible that this girl wound up being one of the mentally-enhanced people of Earth chosen to populate Saturn Girl's future homeworld of Titan, and therefore may be one of Imra's ancestors.
+Though she wore Saturn Girl's trademark red skirt costume, she had huge pink eyes and black hair instead of blonde.

 Post-Flashpoint: Earth 0

 In the Earth-0 Legion timeline, the three founding Legionnaires still reached out to a young Clark Kent long before he became Superman, but unlike in main reality, this Legion grew to adulthood along with Clark and eventually changed their names to reflect their adult age.
 Imra changed her name to Saturn Woman, and alongside Lighting Man (the former Lightning Lad) and Cosmic Man (the former Cosmic Boy), they reunited with an adult Clark Kent (as Superman) in an effort to stop the Anti-Superman army from going back in time to destroy the original rocket that first brought the infant Clark Kent to Earth.
 They succeeded in saving the rocket and keeping their timeline intact.